-I would also recommend consulting with an editor to get further insight on writing guidelines which any major publication will have on hand.
+I would also recommend consulting with an editor to get further insight into writing guidelines that any major publication will have on hand.

-Understanding how a business structures and designs their pages will allow you to craft an advertorial that looks the same way.
+Understanding how a business structures and designs its pages will allow you to craft an advertorial that looks the same way.

 This maximizes the chance of it being accepted by the publication and the audience resonating with it.

 Study the publication.
-Take notes, brainstorm, and don’t be afraid to ask questions with clients you are working with.
+Take notes, brainstorm, and don’t be afraid to ask questions to clients you are working with.